J2Global-Fax/efax-reporting-api/README.md

 The API is documented via [swagger](swagger/eFaxDeveloperReportingAPI.json) and [html](docs/index.html)

-There are three methods, each of which requires a date parameter in YYYY-MM-DD form:
+There are four methods, each of which requires a date parameter in YYYY-MM-DD form:

 * /account-overview/YYYY-MM-DD

 * /number-overview/YYYY-MM-DD

 * /failures/YYYY-MM-DD

+* /billable-pages/YYYY-MM-DD

 Every request requires 3 headers: